Owen Jones: Political activism

 Jones spoke at a press conference to launch the People's Assembly Against Austerity on 26 March 2013, and regional public meetings in the lead-up to a national meeting at Central Hall Westminster on 22 June 2013.

 He was awarded an honorary degree of Doctor of the University (DUniv) by Staffordshire University in 2015 in recognition of his campaigning on social inequality.
 Jones supports abolishing the monarchy of the United Kingdom.
 He has spoken out about transphobia and LGBTQ rights.
 In August 2019, Jones and some friends were attacked outside a North London pub.
 All the perpetrators were convicted, with the judge at Snaresbrook Crown Court ruling that the attack was carried out because of Jones's sexuality and political views.

 He is a former member of the Labour Party, having held membership of the party since the age of 15 and cancelling his membership in March 2024.
-In his reasoning for leaving the party, Jones stated that it had become "a hostile environment" for those that support the policies that party leader Keir Starmer won his leadership on, which Starmer has since rejected, such as scrapping university tuition fees and support of public ownership.
+In his reasoning for leaving the party, Jones stated that it had become "a hostile environment" for those that support the policies based on which party leader Keir Starmer won his leadership, which Starmer had since rejected, such as scrapping university tuition fees and support of public ownership.
 Jones also criticised the Labour Party's rejection of a cap on bankers' bonuses and its opposition to a wealth tax, among other issues.
 Jones has at times been critical of Jeremy Corbyn's leadership of the Labour Party.
 In a March 2017 column for The Guardian, he argued that Corbyn's leadership was "clearly failing" and warned that Labour risked electoral defeat under his stewardship.

 He supported We Deserve Better, a group which campaigned against Labour in favour of Green and independent candidates in the 2024 United Kingdom general election.

 The New Statesman named Jones 45th in The Left Power List 2024, the magazine's "guide to the 50 most influential people in progressive politics", noting that his "future influence will hinge on the electoral performance of the non-Labour left".

 He endorsed Zack Polanski during his run in the 2025 Green Party of England and Wales leadership election.

 Personal life

-Jones registered a civil partnership in September 2024 with a Brazilian doctor.
+Jones is gay and registered a civil partnership in September 2024 with a Brazilian doctor.
+Jones has ADHD.